How to Own Your Dream Property in Cyprus

 We Can Assist you in Finding the Perfect Fit

 Investment in real estate often involves huge sums and can be a crucial, life-changing decision for many people.
-Thus, one must make sure to do all the due diligence and necessary research to make sure the best possible and errorless outcome.
-It is often of great import to enquire and validate the authenticity of contracts, documents, the owner of the property, the seller and to fully understand the rights and obligations of executing the given contract.
+Thus, one must make sure to do all the due diligence and necessary research to ensure the best possible and errorless outcome.
+It is often of great importance to enquire and validate the authenticity of contracts, documents, the owner of the property, the seller and to fully understand the rights and obligations of executing the given contract.
 This is where professional expertise can make all the difference.
 Simon Zenios Co has extensive experience in various aspects of real estate dealings in Cyprus.

 The knowledge of our skilled personnel has helped our clients in the past to find the best possible fit for themselves – custom cut to their exact needs.
 We help you to reduce taxes and duties along with finding ways to meet the requirements of strict regulations.
 Like splitting ownership in two to reduce the transfer fee rates or to own the property through your company to skip the mandatory permissions for non-EU citizens.